bollu/bollu.github.io/README.md

 (TODO: why is it the **trivial** representation?)

-# Contributing to SAGE
+# Contributing to SAGEmath

 #### Development

+- The first time, run `make build`.
+DO NOT RUN `make`, as this performs a `make doc` as well which burns cycles building docs for no reason.
 - Normally, if you just change Python code in the library, it suffices to run `./sage -br` to update Python.

-- only if you changed docs, and want to test that they still work, you'd need to run `make`, or `make doc-html`
+- Only if you changed docs, and want to test that they still work, you'd need to run `make`, or `make doc-html`
 - To run doctests, can run `./sage -t <filepath>`.
 [More info on the sage doctesting page](https://doc.sagemath.org/html/en/developer/doctesting.html)
 - `make build && ./sage -n=jupyter ./test-ddg-notebook.ipynb` is reasonably fast.

 - [SAGE developer index](https://doc.sagemath.org/html/en/developer/index.html)